Helping a person who has suicidal thoughts

 1. There is no way out of my problem.

-2. There is no point to my existence.
+2. There is no point in my existence.

-3. There is no future to look forward too.
+3. There is no future to look forward to.

 To actively listen is a learned skill.
 It is not the same as a conversation where both parties share stories and where very often one person is just waiting for the other to finish so they can say their own stuff.